racklet/racklet/docs/rfcs/0001-high-level-architecture.md

 1. **Secure Firmware[^trusted_firmware] and Software Updates**: When the user gets notified that a new release is available, the user _doesn't_ want to do it the "classical" way of downloading some hex binary and flashing it manually for each server.
 Instead, they want the upgrades to be atomic (e.g. A/B partitioning), secure (payload is signed), automated and defend against common upgrading attacks (e.g. [rollback attack]).
 Optionally, automatic deployment of upgrades can be enabled.

-    [^trusted_firmware]: For example the [1st stage bootloader of the Raspberry Pi 4] is currently closed source software which we cannot audit or modify, and hence cannot use as a "complete end to end" hardware root of trust.
-However, such non-idealities don't stop us from getting as close as possible to full hardware root of trust, and more importantly, conceptually being consistent in the way we work with these SBCs and "normal" servers.

     [1st stage bootloader of the Raspberry Pi 4]: https://github.com/raspberrypi/rpi-eeprom

     [rollback attack]: https://en.wikipedia.org/wiki/Downgrade_attack (This is for software protocols such as TLS, but the same principle applies to firmware as well.)

 1. **Network Boot in an Zero-Trust Environment**: The user should feel ready to plug Racklet in to (almost) any existing network, without the system interfering with existing devices on the network or vice versa.
 This goes strongly in hand with #3 as ensuring security, especially in the boot and upgrade process, is of paramount importance[^security].

-    [^security]: At least initially this does not mean that the system is 100% secure, there are both some practical limits[^trusted_firmware] and software/hardware features that need to be explored for improved security (e.g. [ARM TrustedFirmware]).

     [ARM TrustedFirmware]: https://www.trustedfirmware.org/